DuckTurtle/Full-Throttle--Aavalanche-The-Ski-resort-Finder./README.md

 ## User Story

-As a skier, when I open the page, it asks me for a state on a search bar
+As a skier, when I open the page, it asks me for a state from a dropdown list

-WHEN I type in the state, THEN the options for the local ski resorts are displayed
+WHEN I click on the state that I want to choose, THEN it shows me the list of ski resorts located in that state.

-WHEN I click on a resort, THEN the weather as well as the general info is stated on the page
+WHEN I click on a resort, THEN the weather as well as the general info is stated on the page.

+When I open the resort's page, the opening hours as well as general conditions are provided on the page.